Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in MLB.

-- The Dodgers have the 17th-ranked team ERA across all league pitching staffs (4.21).
+- The Dodgers have a 4.20 team ERA that ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (160 total, 1.2 per game).
+- Dodgers pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- The righty last appeared on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.
+- The righty's most recent appearance was on Tuesday against the Arizona Diamondbacks, when he tossed six innings, surrendering four earned runs while giving up seven hits.

-- The 24-year-old has an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
-Opponents have a .236 batting average against him.
+- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.